xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 Two key realizations influenced that development:

 1. Array workloads frequently group by a relatively small in-memory array.
 Quite frequently those arrays have patterns to their values e.g. `"time.month"` is exactly periodic, `"time.dayofyear"` is approximately periodic (depending on calendar), `"time.year"` is commonly a monotonic increasing array.
 2. Chunk sizes (or "partition sizes") for arrays can be quite small along the core-dimension of an operation.
+So a grouped reduction applied blockwise need not reduce the data by much (or any!) at all.
 This is an important difference between arrays and dataframes!

 These two properties are particularly relevant for "climatology" calculations (e.g. `groupby("time.month").mean()`) — a common Xarray workload in the Earth Sciences.